 Coming down to sentiments, the nervousness early on did set the mean reversion momentum on for the risk index India VIX after closing close to 33, India VIX ended the week with a point loss compared to a week before thanks to the last two sessions.

 On the option composition front, OIPCR seems to have made a habit of dropping down once before settling down with minor gain or loss.
 Similar was this week’s move as the ratio pushed to around 1.2 early this week and then regained confidence to come back and add almost 10 points to previous week’s close.

 Finally, Long carry forward in Bank Nifty for the week could augur well for the index.
 The options composition is also positively biased with most improvement in the sentiments indicated by OIPCR in the last few weeks.

 Monthly expiry being in the coming week could take a toll on the agile recent longs added in the banking sector.
 Hence, considering monthly expiry in the coming week longs in futures could be best followed with Modified Call Butterfly.

-Modified Call Butterfly is a 4-legged strategy where 1 lot of Call close to current underlying level is bought against that 2 lots of higher strike calls are sold and 1 more lot of Call is bought but closer to the call sold strike.
+Modified Call Butterfly is a four-legged strategy where one lot of Call close to current underlying level is brought against that two lots of higher strike calls are sold and one more lot of Call is bought but closer to the call sold strike.
 This keeps the lower but constant profits in case of upward breakout.
 This is a fairly risk averse and a universal strategy.